New Zealand v England 2nd ODI scores

-Mount Maunganui, New Zealand, Feb 28, 2018 (AFP) - - Scoreboard after New Zealand's innings in the second one-day international against England in Mount Maunganui on Wednesday.
+Mount Maunganui, New Zealand, Feb 28, 2018 (AFP) - - Final scoreboard in the second one-day international between New Zealand and England in Mount Maunganui on Wednesday.

 New Zealand